-Pyrometers are infrared thermometers that detect surface temperatures purely visually, precisely, quickly and accurately at a (small) spot on a surface.
+Pyrometers are infrared thermometers that optically measure surface temperatures at a (small) spot on a surface, and this quickly and very precisely thanks to digital signal processing.
 Hot-metal detectors are infrared switches and also detect the infrared radiation, but do not emit a temperature but a switching signal in case of temperature exceedance or undershot.

 Pyrometers are available in different spectral ranges, the choice depends on the material to be measured.
 Thus, metals are measured in short-wave spectral ranges, non-metals usually in the long-wave.

-The series M3 / H3 / C3 and Sirius measure in the shortwave range, the series Metis is available in different spectral ranges.
+The Metis M3 / H3 and Sirius series for stationary installation and the Capella C3 series for portable use measure in the short-wave range, the Metis series is available in different spectral ranges.
 Since many of the available spectral ranges can be used in different areas, we recommend a personal advance consultation before you decide on a device.

 The measurement method decides on the intended use. –> read more

 1-color pyrometers (standard infrared thermometers) can be used to determine most of measurement object temperatures very well.
 Only the emissivity of the material to be measured has to be taken into account during the measurement, but it is widely known for most materials and can be read out from tables.
 Measuring errors are extremely low with such devices.

 2-color pyrometers measure in two different spectral ranges simultaneously and determine the temperature from the ratio of the two radiation intensities.

 Thus, measurements through polluting lenses or smoke or dust are possible if the radiation ratio remains constant, i.e. a signal attenuation has the same effect on both wavelength ranges.